 Complete a Free Case Evaluation form now

-If you’ve been summoned to court, or arrested on an assault charge, you should speak to an experienced defense attorney as soon as possible.
-You can contact us online or call our office directly at 781-650-6785 to schedule your free consultation with one of our top-notch defense lawyers.
 Nate Amendola Defense brings a refreshingly holistic approach to our South Shore criminal defense practice.
 We not only help clients resolve criminal cases, but we also help mitigate potential collateral consequences and work to ensure you have the tool kit you need to rebuild and crush your life.
-We have been proudly servicing clients throughout Norwell, Massachusetts, and surrounding areas such as Plymouth, Barnstable, Nantucket, and more.
+We have been proudly servicing clients throughout Norwell, Massachusetts, and surrounding areas in Cape Cod such as Plymouth, Barnstable, Nantucket, and more.

 Call or text (781) 740-0800 or complete a Free Case Evaluation form